 ONE PERFECT FALL MORNING IN 2012, Erin was waiting for her husband to return from dropping off their twins at preschool.
-He never came home—her 42-year-old husband suffered a massive heart attack in the parking lot of the preschool, and by the time Erin got to the hospital, he had passed away.
+He never came home—at the age of 42, he suffered a massive heart attack in the parking lot of the preschool.
+By the time Erin got to the hospital, he had passed away.
 At the age of 41, Erin found herself a widow with four children, ages 7, 6 and the 4-year-old twins.

 A widow’s financial journey

 The financial burdens that come with the loss of a partner are immense and immediate.
-Erin’s position as assistant headmaster for Institutional Advancement of a private boarding school gave her an advantage that few widows have.
+Erin’s position as assistant headmaster for institutional advancement at a private boarding school gave her an advantage that few widows have.
 “I was fortunate that as part of my compensation the boarding school offered housing,” Erin says.
-According to the Merrill Lynch/Age Wave research, 60% of men and women who lose their spouses are immediately burdened by financial expenses, including housing costs such as mortgages or rent.
+According to the Merrill/Age Wave research, 60% of men and women who lose their spouses are immediately burdened by financial expenses, including housing costs such as mortgages or rent.
 The fact that 50% of those who lose a spouse also face a 50% reduction in income only compounds the problem.2

-For instance, in consulting with her Merrill Lynch private wealth advisor, Richard Salvino, as well as Lilia Shemesh and Matthew Saland of her advisory team, Erin learned that decisions she made about managing the benefit from her husband’s life insurance policy could affect her children’s eligibility for future financial educational aid—a major need for her with four young children.
+For instance, in consulting with her Merrill Private Wealth Advisor Richard Salvino, as well as Lilia Shemesh and Matthew Saland of her advisory team, Erin learned that decisions she made about managing the benefit from her husband’s life insurance policy could affect her children’s eligibility for future financial educational aid—a major need for her with four young children.

 “The most difficult thing is the constant worry,” notes Erin, pictured with her children at left.
 “That started early on, and it continues nearly six years later.”
 Over time, Erin’s advisor helped her work through issues involving her return to full-time work and saving for retirement.
 “We looked at all sorts of expenses and what decisions would need to be made in order to achieve the goals I had for the kids.
 What's realistic; what isn't.
 What would need to take place to achieve my family’s goals.”